tgiesela/repository.ziggotv/README.md

 You can also limit the maximal allowed resolution of the InputStream Adaptive Addon.

 ## Options
-By default, the plugin proxy will only process license requests.
-If you want, all requests sent by Input Stream Adaptive (ISA) can be sent to the proxy.
+By default, the plugin proxy will process all licensed requests.
-This allows the plugin to insert the streaming token, which is required for streaming a channel.
-The streaming token will be refreshed every minute.
 If you do not use the proxy, the streaming token remains unchanged.
-Eventually the streaming may stop.
+Eventually the streaming will stop.

 ## development info
 The project title is `repository.ziggotv` which will be installed as a repository in Kodi.